glittle/TallyJ-1.0/ReadMe.txt

 TallyJ 1.85
 ------
 Original version of TallyJ.
-For a the current version, please see https://tallyJ.apphb.com/
+For the current version, please see https://TallyJ.com/

 Old
 ------